Ayrx/JNIAnalyzer/README.md

 This Ghidra extension contains various scripts that assists in analyzing Android NDK applications.

+A Binary Ninja version of this plugin is also [available](https://github.com/Ayrx/binja-JNIAnalyzer)

 ## How to install the extension
 1. Clone this repository (`git clone https://github.com/Ayrx/JNIAnalyzer.git`)
 2. In the cloned repository folder, use the command `gradle -PGHIDRA_INSTALL_DIR=<YOUR GHIDRA INSTALLATION DIRECTORY>`; specifying your Ghidra installation directory